MrHedmad/kerblam-paper/src/main.typ

 When working on a data analysis project, documentation is important for both the experimenter themselves and potentially external users.
 In this context, we use the term "user" to mean any external entity that might access the project for any reason, such as reviewers during the publication process, other researchers, members of the public or users *proper* wishing to reuse the software or the results of the analysis.

-Trough ideal documentation, the rationale, process and potentially the result of the analysis is presented to the user, together with practical steps on how to *actually* reproduce the work.
+Through ideal documentation, the rationale, process and potentially the result of the analysis is presented to the user, together with practical steps on how to *actually* reproduce the work.
-As with all other aspects of data analysis, documentation takes many different forms, and is the most difficult thing to standardize.
-Documentation is written by humans for human consumption.
+As with all other aspects of data analysis, documentation takes many different forms, but is the most difficult thing to standardize for one simple reason: documentation is written by humans for human consumption.
-Therefore, documentation is allowed high flexibility in structure, content, form and delivery method.
+Documentation is therefore allowed high flexibility in structure, content, form and delivery method.

-Some guidelines on how to write effective documentation can however still be drawn, oftentimes from best practices in the much wider world of Open Source software.
+Even with such a lax structure, some guidelines on how to write effective documentation can still be drawn, oftentimes from best practices in the much wider world of Open Source software.

 We have already highlighted the fundamental role of the `README` file and its very wide adoption.
 The `README` file contains high-level information about the project.